What is food safety?

-Food safety is teamwork and it should be carried out with strong commitment at every level of operations.
+Food safety is teamwork, and it should be carried out with strong commitment at every level of operation.
 Food safety activities start at purchases and end in the wash area.

-So, these are the steps of food safety activity in the hotel industry:
+These are the activities of food safety in the hotel industry:

 - Quality ingredients should be procured from the most reliable sources.

-- Perishable ingredients should be fresh at the time of purchasing.
+- Perishable ingredients should be fresh at the time of purchase.

-- Meat, fish, and dairy products should be free from foul smell and sign of spoilage.
+- Meat, fish, and dairy products should be free from foul smells and signs of spoilage.

 - Fruits and vegetables should be free from bruises and blemishes.

-- Canned foods should be verified for manufacturing date, batch number, and expiry date.
+- Canned foods should be verified for their manufacturing date, batch number, and expiration date.

-- Bulged or dented can of products not be bought.
+- Bulged or dented cans of products should not be bought.

 All the points mentioned in the purchasing section should be verified at the receiving point.
 Cod food should be at an appropriate temperature.